quarantin/beautiful-java/README.md

 The main script is written in Bash, so you need a working Bash interpreter.

 ## jq
-You also need the jq command.
+You have to install the jq command.
 In case you don't have it already, it can be downloaded from here: https://stedolan.github.io/jq/download/

 ## IntelliJ
-And you need to install IntelliJ.
+And you also have to install IntelliJ.
+BeautifulJava is using it for disassembling and formatting the code.
 It can be downloaded from here: https://www.jetbrains.com/idea/download/

 # Install
 Start a Bash interpreter, and run the following commands: